AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data.md

 ### Indexes and reading data

 Most read operations take at least one index as a parameter.
-Indexes may be specified as strings, or, when using the SDS Client libraries, the index may be passed as-is to read methods that take the index type as a generic argument.
-Additional details about working with indexes can be found on the [Indexes](xref:sdsIndexes) page.
+Indexes may be specified as strings, or using the SDS Client libraries, the index may be passed as-is to read methods that take the index type as a generic argument.
+For more information, see [Indexes](xref:sdsIndexes).
+For information on compound indexes, see [Compound indexes](xref:sdsIndexes#compound-indexes).

 ### Read Characteristics